-Almost all our original John Christian designs can be custom crafted in platinum.
-The information below is designed to answer questions you may have about this extraordinary material.
+Almost all our original John Christian designs can be custom-crafted in platinum.
+The information below is designed to answer questions about this extraordinary material.
 We hope you find them helpful.
 Additionally, you will find links to all our platinum designs.

 1. Are platinum and white gold the same or similar metals?

 Platinum and gold are both precious metals and excellent for the craft of jewelry making.
 When platinum is mined from the ground, it is naturally white and maintains this look throughout the years with no added maintenance.
-White gold starts out as yellow gold from the mine and is then mixed with zinc and nickel to make it white in color.
-Over time, it will "yellow" and need to be cleaned in order to maintain its white appearance.
+White gold starts as yellow gold from the mine and is mixed with zinc and nickel to make it white.
+Over time, it will "yellow" and need to be cleaned to maintain its white appearance.

 2. Why does platinum cost more than gold?

 Platinum costs much more than gold for several very good reasons.
 Platinum is approximately 60 times more rare than gold.
 Platinum is a purer metal (95% in the case of our designs) than either 14-karat (58.5% gold) or 18-karat (75% gold) gold.
 Platinum, made in the same size as 14-karat gold designs, weighs 60% more due to its higher density.
-The same dies and molds we have created for our unique John Christian products in gold, are also used for items cast in platinum.
-The end result is a much more valuable, heavy and luxurious heirloom quality piece.
+The same dies, and molds we have created for our unique John Christian products in gold are also used for items cast in platinum.
+The result is a much more valuable, heavy, and luxurious heirloom quality piece.